Work-Based Learning for Students and Families

-The first step is to engage with a school district in your community to discuss the opportunities for partnership.
+The first step is to engage with your school district in your community to discuss the opportunities for work-based learning.
 Contact our office at 614-728-3690 or visit the Ohio Educational Directory System

 to search for school district contact information.
 Utilize the resources below to begin your student's Work-based Learning program!
 If your student is currently holding a job, look into your school districts Credit Flex